Nuclear energy policy of the United States: Closure of existing nuclear power plants

 A number of factors have led to increased pressure on the economic viability of the current fleet of nuclear power plants.
 The age of the existing 104 nuclear power plants means that the licenses of most need to be extended.
 Most of the nation's first wave of nuclear power plants came on-line between 1956 and the Energy Reorganization Act of 1974.
 Typically, they received forty-year licenses, which means most plants' licenses were set to expire between approximately 1996–2014.
-However, many of these plants were extended by twenty years and often received power up-grades, which allowed them to run at 120% their originally intended capacity.
+However, a number of these plants were extended by twenty years and often received power up-grades, which allowed them to run at 120% their originally intended capacity.

 While new plants are subject to stricter standards, these older plants often do not have to adhere to them.
-Considering the expensive modifications necessary (sometimes in the billions of dollars) to make many of these older nuclear plants adhere to current safety standards, many believe that these older nuclear power plants open may not be financially viable when compared to sustainable energy alternatives, such as wind and solar energy.
+Considering the expensive modifications necessary (sometimes in the billions of dollars) to make a number of these older nuclear plants adhere to current safety standards, some believe that these older nuclear power plants open may not be financially viable when compared to sustainable energy alternatives, such as wind and solar energy.

 Additionally, an AP investigation published on June 27, 2011, found that older nuclear power plants were also often built in areas that at the time the plants were built were located outside of urban areas but are now in close proximity to metropolitan cities and their suburban sprawl.
 The twin dangers of increased proximity and decrepit plants has raised alarm bells for concerned area residents.